mkgithubproject/Backened/javaScript/context/execution_closure_scope_lexical.md

 ### 🔹 4.
 Closures

 #### ➤ Definition:
+A closure is created when a function is defined inside another function and accesses variables from the outer function.

 A **closure** is created when a function "remembers" variables from its **lexical scope**, even after the outer function has finished.